Ms K. (Katharina) Natter

 Katharina Natter holds a Research Master in Comparative Political Science with a minor in Middle East-North African studies from Sciences Po, Paris (2012, honors) and a Bachelor in Political Science with a minor in European studies from Sciences Po, Nancy (2010, honors).
-She is especially interested in the politics of migration in Europe and North Africa and has written her Master thesis on the emergence of Morocco's 2003 law on irregular migration.
+Katharina researches the politics of migration in Europe and North Africa, looking at policymaking dynamics, the evolution of migration policies and their effects.

-Before joining UvA as a doctoral researcher, Katharina has worked for more than two years as a Research Assistant at the International Migration Institute (University of Oxford) on the Determinants of International Migration (DEMIG) project led by Hein de Haas.
-Before that, she worked on migration issues in her traineeships at the European Commission (Brussels), the International Center for Migration Policy Development (Vienna), the French Institute for International Relations (Paris) and the Bertelsmann Stiftung (Berlin).
+Before joining UvA as a doctoral researcher, Katharina has worked for more than two years at the International Migration Institute (University of Oxford).
+Earlier in her carreer, she worked on migration issues in her traineeships at the European Commission (Brussels), the International Center for Migration Policy Development (Vienna), the French Institute for International Relations (Paris) and the Bertelsmann Stiftung (Berlin).
 She also spent one year in Cairo (2009-2010), doing intensive Arabic language classes and working for Daily News Egypt, the regional supplement of the International Herald Tribune.

-Katharina is also actively involved in Asylos, an NGO researching country of origin information for lawyers representing asylum seekers in European courts.
-She speaks German, French, English and intermediate Arabic.
+Since 2017, Katharina is a fellow of the International Migration Institute Network and member of the Board of Trustees of Asylos, an NGO researching country of origin information for lawyers representing asylum seekers in European courts.
+She speaks fluent German, French, English and intermediate Arabic and Portuguese.

 Katharina's doctoral research is part of the 'Migration as Development' (MADE) project led by Professor Hein de Haas and funded by the European Research Council (ERC).
 This 5-year project (2015-2020) will examine the long-term effects of development in origin and destination societies for internal and international migration patterns and has the theoretical ambition to reconceptualise migration as an intrinsic part of broader social change.